 The Company issues stock options, common stock, and equity interests as share-based compensation to employees and non-employees.
 The Company accounts for its share-based compensation to employees in accordance with FASB ASC 718 "Compensation - Stock Compensation."
 Stock-based compensation cost is measured at the grant date, based on the estimated fair value of the award, and is recognized as expense over the requisite service period.

-The Company accounts for share-based compensation issued to non-employees and consultants in accordance with the provisions of FASB ASC 505-50"Equity - Based Payments to Non-Employees."
+The Company accounts for share-based compensation issued to non-employees and consultants in accordance with the provisions of FASB ASC 505-50 "Equity - Based Payments to Non-Employees."
 Measurement of share-based payment transactions with non-employees is based on the fair value of whichever is more reliably measurable: (a) the goods or services received; or (b) the equity instruments issued.
 The final fair value of the share-based payment transaction is determined at the performance completion date.
 For interim periods, the fair value is estimated and the percentage of completion is applied to that estimate to determine the cumulative expense recorded.

 The Company values stock compensation based on the market price on the measurement date.
-As described above, for employees this is the date of grant, and for non-employees, this is the date of performance completion.
+As described above, for employees this is the date of grant, and for nonemployees, this is the date of performance completion.
+The Company values stock options and warrants using the Black-Scholes option pricing model.
+See Note 5 to the Interim Financial Statements for a further discussion on share-based compensation.